vefunder/protocol-research-review/articles/liquity/Asset Risk Assessment - bLUSD.md

 Lowering the alpha will change the non-profitable chicken in trade to a profitable chicken in trade by accelerating the bLUSD accrual.
 If we were to create a bond for 1000 LUSD on Nov 2nd the break-even time (value of accrued bLUSD = value of LUSD bonded) considering the market price of bLUSD as $1.20 turn out on Nov 25th.
 ![Demonstartion of expected bond age with breeak even point and rebonding time with 1000 LUSD as on November 2nd 2022](https://lh6.googleusercontent.com/wl-7yMaLz2OLSAYuQ2vmZCFnKliQOPv5YHwXogI61kj4UM_WeXuy1rJ78K7L8c-J3fVKivEiMUvOe1mReWhDtoNG_uK5Q8tmbg-seV1gIxVvJq5CrRZr0z6mO8-vqRWUZUa7EP8eKtqgNoudnHDrUrcbKxKp7b68CPOlLNWehQ_6iNOlWbW2jl3SYziFXw)

-Considering a zero-sum game, if there is only 1 user currently bonding with a considerable amount of LUSD.
-When his/her non-profitable trade is converted to a profitable one and when he/she chicken in, the extra profit that he/she would gain will come from the bLUSD market price.
+Considering a zero-sum game, if there is only 1 user currently bonding with a considerable amount of LUSD, their non-profitable trade will be converted to a profitable one (based on the mechanic discussed above).
+When they chicken in, the extra profit (which otherwise would not be generated if  was not to be lowered) will come from the bLUSD inflation.

 Now consider the same scenario when there is almost negligible liquidation.
 The market price might drop beyond the floor price triggering the arb bots to empty the Reserve bucket.